-The cumulonimbus cloud is not a
+The cumulonimbus cloud is not a cloud

-The average age of the French MEP is 53 years and 7 months.
+The average age of French MEP is 53 years and 7 months.
 It is consistent with the average age of the French deputy.

 I took the results of the European elections on Sunday, April 7 on the eight French constituencies.

 Assignment.
 The elect are allocated to parties or movements that led the campaign.
 So we will not see the figure recorded in the New Center UMP label, same for environmentalists including many elected representatives are not members of the Greens or the Left Front which no distinction is made according to their membership or not the party of Jean-Luc Mélenchon or the French Communist Party.

 Age.
 Age is recognized based on the year of the election within the year of birth.
 Or for example for a person born in 1973, from 2009 to 1973 = 36 years.
 Even if that person was born after June 7 And this for practical reasons to avoid having to search the precise date of birth, without the Chinese astrological sign or ascendant or the positions of the moon at the time of birth.

 Mandate.
 Walking through the biographies of the candidates, were recognized the mandates they hold in the day of the election.
 These mandates are classified as executive mandate is when the elected Parliament, mayor, deputy mayor, vice chairman of the General Council, Regional Council of Urban Community.
 I do not plan important functions within a political party or dependent auxiliary functions of their office mater (Example: Chairman of the Board of Directors of a hospital for a big city mayor).
 The other offices, Councillor type are not classified executive mandate.
 The case is different for Paris where counselors Paris councilors are also due to the dual status of this community.